blog image

 What is demand forecasting in CPG?

 We all want to know what the future is going to bring.
-But for Consumer Packaged Goods (CPG) manufacturers, preparing for the future can be an existential challenge.
+But for consumer-packaged goods (CPG) manufacturers, preparing for the future can be an existential challenge.
+That’s why demand forecasting—predicting customer demand for products based on existing trends and data—is a critical tool for CPG firms.
+It allows them to anticipate market demand and adjust their production accordingly.

-Companies need to ensure that they manufacture enough product, but not too much, and that stock is shipped to the right place, at the right time.
-Meanwhile, account managers and marketeers will have planned their strategies with the demand forecast in mind.
+Companies need to ensure that they manufacture enough product, but not too much; and that they ship stock to the right place, at the right time.
+Meanwhile, account managers and marketers will have planned their strategies with the demand forecast in mind.

 All of this feeds into the ultimate goal of ensuring satisfaction both for retail partners and for the end customer.